-Travel outside Canada is not an eligible expense for some OCE programs.
+Travel outside Ontario is not an eligible expense for some OCE programs.
 Please provide justification for such a trip, including purpose, estimated cost, duration and destination to avoid delays in the processing of your application.

 Also, please note that your airline ticket must be purchased at the lowest rate available.
 If you require clarification, please consult OCE prior to submitting your application

 2. What percentage of capital expenditure is allowed in a project budget?

 There is no allowable capital expenditure.
 OCE approves capital expenditure on a case-by-case basis and only if capital expenditures are eligible per the specific program’s eligible expenses list.